An important question to consider while planning to convert email to PDF is, “What do I want done with the email file attachments?”

 |Save email as PDF files with Pst Viewer Pro|

-You can download a free trial of PST Viewer Pro software.
+Download a free 15 day trial of PST Viewer Pro software.

 Add a PDF add-in to Microsoft Outlook